bootstrap-ruby/bootstrap_form/README.md

     bundle

-Add the following to application.rb
+Add the following to your application.rb to prevent Rails from wrapping your invalid fields with a div.

     ActionView::Base.field_error_proc = proc { |input, instance| input }